nus-cs2113-AY1920S2/tp/docs/team/jichngan.md

     - Furthermore, due to implementation limitation of `AssignmentCommand` and `EventCommand` feature, I could not use the existing implementations to have instances of `assignment` or `event` class.
     - Hence, within the `EditCommand` class, I have to implement methods that return `assignment` and `event` task types.
+    - This was quite hard to implement as I had to understand what attributes the `asssignment` and `event` task types were to ensure that the user is able to edit the tasks' attributes smoothly.
     - We discovered later that there is a bug when editing `repeat event` task types.
 When `repeat event` task types are edited, the event no longer stays as a `repeat event` and reverts back to just being an `event` task type.
 This was fixed by adding checks to indicate whether task to be edited is a `repeat event` and another method to preserve all the `repeat event` attributes.